muddi900/openverse-api/api/docs/reference/search_algorithm.md

 "individual field querying").
 The other notable difference from general querying is that the "description" field of the document is not available for individual field querying.

+## Document scoring

+Aside from the aforementioned weighting of document "title" matches, Openverse also includes one other attempt at scoring documents to improve search relevancy and quality.
+Future improvements to Openverse's search relevancy will most likely involve changes to how we score documents.
+For example, we may score documents higher if they are determined to be popular results in Openverse itself.

+### Provider supplied popularity

+Some providers supply a "popularity" rating for individual works.
+We ingest this data and calculate a normalised "popularity" score named `rank_feature`.
+Flickr is one of the providers that supplies this information.
+This data is used so that works that are popular on the provider side, are ranked higher in Openverse as well.
+The assumption here is that works that are popular on the provider's own website are likely higher quality and therefore more desirable results.
+Whether this has a significant impact on result relevancy or quality has not been measured, in part due to loose definitions of "relevancy" and "quality" and in part because we do not currently have tools for measuring user perception of a results relevancy or quality.